-As of September 30, 2023, we had over 700 employees in our retail store operations.
+As of September 30, 2024, we had more than 600 employees in our retail store operations.
 As a result, we are subject to costs and risks related to compliance with domestic and international labor and employment laws and regulations, which could cause our business, financial condition, results of operations, or cash flows to suffer.
 From time to time, we have had to and may again need to downsize, consolidate, reposition, or close some of our retail store locations, which may result in additional employee-related costs.